open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### `ForceFlush()`

-This is a hint to ensure that any `Spans` passed to the exporter prior to the call to `ForceFlush` SHOULD be completed as soon as possible, preferably before returning from this method.
+This is a hint to ensure that the export of any `Spans` passed to the exporter prior to the call to `ForceFlush` SHOULD be completed as soon as possible, preferably before returning from this method.